 You can construct your own data files for this in the format described above.
 We will test your code on our own examples.
-The submitted program is due before or during your lab on Friday.
-You must turn in the hardcopy during the lab and it must be identical to the code that you submitted.
+The submitted program is due before class on Monday.
+You must turn in the hardcopy during the class and it must be identical to the code that you submitted.